 Non-members – $70

 All members of Disability Resources are welcome to participate in social activities.
 We encourage members to be social and meet new people.
 We try to go out to dinner once a month somewhere affordable and accessible.
 We try to choose restaurants on the PVTA bus line.
 Participants pay on their own.
 We also have movie theater outings, card games and pizza, etc. Periodically, we pull together a like-minded group of participants for regular meetings for several weeks, such as the Young Adult Program.

-Swimming takes place at Springfield College, where participants are paired up with a student (usually from the School of Health, Physical Education, and Recreation) for one-on-one assistance.
+Swimming participants are paired up with a Springfield College student (usually from the School of Health, Physical Education, and Recreation) for one-on-one assistance.
 It is not a therapeutic pool.
 Floatation devices are provided if needed.
-There is a small fee for the program, which culminates in an aquathon fundraiser coupled with a celebration for participants.
-Swimming is a 10-12 week program held in the evenings.
+There is a small fee for the program, which culminates in the Aquathon fundraiser coupled with a celebration for participants.
 Participants must be continent or wear protective swimwear.